crisgit/crisgit/README.md

 # Cristina Dias from Brazil 🇧🇷

-I've been working as Full-Stack Developer and currently I'm Freelancer at [Web Now](https://www.webnow.site/).
+I've been working as Full-Stack Developer and currently I'm Freelancer and my [CV](https://crisgit.github.io/cv).

 I'm passionate about open source projects and enthusiast in javascript and among many other technologies that are on my Github. :octocat: